microsoft/AcademicContent/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

 1. In the "New project" dialog, name the project "Artworks," ensure that **General** is selected as the domain, and click **Create project**.

-	> A domain optimizes a classifier for specific types of images.
+	> A domain optimizes a model for specific types of images.
 For example, if your goal is to classify food images by the types of food they contain or the ethnicity of the dishes, then it might be helpful to select the Food domain.
 For scenarios that don't match any of the offered domains, or if you are unsure of which domain to choose, select the General domain.

 	![Creating a Custom Vision Service project](Images/portal-create-project.png)

     _Creating a Custom Vision Service project_

-The next step is to train the model by uploading images to the project and providing tags for those images.
+The next step is to upload images to the project and assign tags to those images to classify them.

 <a name="Exercise2"></a>
 ## Exercise 2: Upload tagged images ##

-In this exercise, you will add images of famous paintings by Pablo Picasso, Jackson Pollock, and Rembrandt to the Artworks project, and then tag the images so the Custom Vision Service can learn to differentiate one artist from another.
+In this exercise, you will add images of famous paintings by Picasso, Pollock, and Rembrandt to the Artworks project, and then tag the images so the Custom Vision Service can learn to differentiate one artist from another.

-1. Click **Add images** to add an image to your project.
+1. Click **Add images** to add an image to the project.

 	![Adding images to the Artworks project](Images/portal-click-add-images.png)